Kit Beazley – Chair

 Kate has a background in the professional services.
 Having joined the graduate program at PwC, she gained her chartered accountancy qualification and worked on a wide range of financial reports.
 The audit of Plan UK spurred Kate’s interest in the non-profit sector.
 After a career break volunteering in East Africa, Kate returned to join the Sustainability practice of PwC, where her focus was on the non-financial reporting of large international corporations, in the many forms that currently takes.

 Kate now works at The B Team, a not-for-profit initiative formed by a global group of business leaders to catalyse a better way of doing business, for the wellbeing of people and the planet.
-She has just moved back from nearly 3 years in NYC to open a London office.
-Kate studied Accounting and Computing at the University of Leeds.
+Kate gained a BSc in Accounting and Computing at the University of Leeds.

 Katie is Associate Director (Strategy & Leadership) at NPC, supporting charities and funders to develop high-impact strategies and tackle social issues.
 Katie has authored reports covering a range of social causes—including health, homelessness and poverty—as well as issues affecting the charity sector such as funder collaboration, charity mergers, and power dynamics in grant-making.
 She regularly works with charities and funders who are joining the dots between different issues and she is passionate about the potential for greater collaboration, user involvement and systems change approaches.

 Before joining NPC, Katie gained ten years’ experience in charities, grant-making, research and consultancy.
 At One World Children’s Fund, she managed a programme that partnered with community-based organisations in over twenty countries to improve children’s lives.
 She has worked and studied in the UK, USA and India.